PRISM-Loc: a Lightweight Long-range LiDAR Localization in Urban Environments with Topological Maps: EXPERIMENTS

 \subsection{Baselines}

 We used 2 methods to compare with the proposed method.

-The first one is a classical point cloud based approach, where the algorithm operates with a point cloud itself.
+The first one is a classical point cloud-based approach, where the algorithm operates with a point cloud itself.
 For localization in such methods, an accurate and dense point cloud should be given as an input.
-GLIM \cite{koide_GLIM_2024} was used for creating a 3D map.
-Unfortunately, we cannot use GLIM localization, because it is a proprietary solution.
-Instead of it, we used HDL\_Localization method~\cite{koide_Portable_2019} to localize within the GLIM-built map.
+To create a 3D point cloud map, DLO~\cite{chen2022direct} method was used.
+It consists of two components, odometry estimation and 3D mapping.
+It cannot work in localization-only mode (only in SLAM mode), so, for localization in the built map, we used HDL\_Localization method~\cite{koide_Portable_2019}.

-GLIM method uses fixed‐lag smoothing combined with a keyframe‐based point cloud matching approach to robustly estimate sensor trajectories.
-In addition, multi‐camera visual constraints are incorporated to further enhance stability and accuracy.
-The authors used the GPU-accelerated scan matching process, which enables the system to directly minimize registration errors between submaps in a densely connected factor graph -- circumventing some of the limitations of conventional Gaussian pose graph optimization -- while still achieving real-time performance despite its high computational load.
+DLO is a lightweight 3D LiDAR-inertial SLAM method.
+For odometry estimation, it uses NanoGICP (an optimized version of Generalized ICP~\cite{koide2021voxelized} algorithm).
+Global 3D map is built as a set of 3D submaps, each submap is created from a single voxelized LiDAR scan.
+Such solution allows to create compact 3D maps for large environments.
+To build precise map relying on ground truth positions with DLO, we used these positions instead of DLO odometry estimations.

 Another method was BEVPlace++ \cite{luo_BEVPlace_2024}.
 It introduces a fast, robust, and lightweight LiDAR global localization method designed for unmanned ground vehicles.
 The approach begins by projecting sparse LiDAR point clouds into bird’s-eye view (BEV) images, which serve as a compact and informative representation.
 A specially designed Rotation Equivariant and Invariant Network (REIN) then extracts rotation-equivariant local features and rotation-invariant global descriptors from these BEV images.
 This enables a two-stage localization process where coarse place recognition is performed via global descriptors and refined through local feature matching with RANSAC for accurate 3-DoF pose estimation.
 The method’s efficiency, combined with its robustness to view and sensor variations without requiring dense pose supervision, makes it an appealing baseline for real-time global localization tasks.